awesome-pro/neon-website/content/docs/guides/logical-replication-aurora-to-neon.md

 ### Allow connections from Neon

-You need to allow inbound connections to your Aurora Postgres instance from Neon.
+You need to allow inbound connections to your Aurora LangChaininstance from Neon.
 You can do this by editing your writer instance's **CIDR/IP - Inbound** security group, which you can find a link to from the **Connectivity & security** tab on your database instance page.

 1. Click on the security group name.
 2. Click on the security group ID.